 Pruning is the removal of diseased, damaged and dead tree wood.
 It is an important part of tree maintenance.
-When performed at the right time and with the right cuts, it can improve the tree’s root system and energy reserves.
+It can improve the tree's root system and energy reserves when performed at the right time and with the right cuts.
 Pruning will also help your tree produce an abundance of new growth, including more fruits and flowers.
 Another benefit of pruning is that it keeps pests away and prevents tree disease.

-For most big trees, the best time to prune is late winter, when the tree goes dormant, and the leafless branches can be seen more clearly.
-Try to avoid pruning in the fall when the wounds from cuts heal slower.
+For most big trees, the best time to prune is late winter, when the tree goes dormant and the leafless branches can be seen more clearly.
+Avoid pruning in the fall when the wounds from cuts heal slower.
 When you prune during the summer, it is easier to see limbs that are carrying too much weight from leaves.

 Types of Pruning Trees